 I hope you enjoy it.

-Today, 2001 (updated from 1997), the politically correct zealots do not accept this type of statement or rhetoric.
-I do not belong to their group and never will accept their bigotry.
+this type of statement or rhetoric.
+I do not belong to their group and never

 I suppose soldiers from all armies do that, joke about life threatening incidents that left them untouched, as a way of releasing the pressure inside, I know I did.
 There is no blood and guts in my pages, it will show how we developed our home base, were we lived, and a series of maps sequence of dispositions of groups involved in the "Battle of Long Tan".
 In general how it was over 30 long years ago at a place called Vietnam.